Koruvika/Machine_Learning_1Y_Starting/README.md

 # Machine-Learning-1Y-Starter
 I seriously learn about machine learning in next year.
-What awesome wait for me...UwU
+What awesome waits for me...UwU